 - Mrs. Ruth Boozer, art educator and anti-nuclear activist who ran a creative movement school out of her Atlanta garage, circa 1977.

-- Watch Rebecca’s 7 minute Pecha Kucha (2010) on “Laughing for No Reason in Prison”
+- Watch her 7 minute Pecha Kucha (2010) on “Laughing for No Reason in Prison”

-- While the laughing, singing and dancing path plays a smaller role in Rebecca’s prison mindfulness work, you can catch a glimpse of it behind bars by watching the 20 minute “Mindfulness” episode (Season 1, Episode 4) of the Netflix series “The Mind Explained”
+- Catch a glimpse of Rebecca’s work behind bars via this 20 minute “Mindfulness” episode (Season 1, Episode 4) of the Netflix series “The Mind Explained”